vishal2505/Apcahe_Kafka_Projects/Kafka-Connect/setup/write_custom_connector.md

-# How to write Custom Commector
+# How to write Custom Connector

 ## Download Kafka Maven Archetype